-Introducing a new product to the market should be an iterative process to validate assumptions about user behavior and the product itself.
+Introducing a mobile app to the market is an iterative process.
+The most successful mobile app development projects use the process to validate assumptions about the product with user behavior analysis.
 Often, a prototype isn’t enough to validate the product and achieve internal buy-in.
-An iterative process is highly beneficial to continuously meet the needs of your users and maintaining engagement.
+An iterative process is highly beneficial for continuously meeting the needs of your users and maintaining engagement.

-- User Journey Map
+- User Journeys

 Epics and Stories

-Manage Scope Creep With Product Definition
+Manage Scope Creep with Product Definition